freeskylier/lier/QA-Scripts.md

 1. Verify your green dot is in an accurate spot on the map, and when you hover over it all your details (including IP address) are accurate
 1. Visit whatismyip.com in a browser
 1. Verify your public IP is the same as in step 10
+1. **We're now going go switch to get access mode**.
+Add the google mappings above to your /etc/hosts file to simulate Google being blocked (see beginning)
 1. Click Settings button (gear icon)
 1. Click Get Access
 1. You should be taken to the Proxied Sites modal.
 Click Continue (should be "Continue" and not "Close" if setupComplete was correctly set back to false)